+120. Conditional deferment is only available when the respondent consents to it as a course of action.
+Before the respondent consents, the bishop must explain the meaning and effect of a conditional deferment and be satisfied that the respondent understands fully the implications.

+s12(1)(b)

-- 125. Conditional deferment is only available when the respondent consents to it as a course of action.
-Before the respondent consents, the bishop must explain the meaning and effect of a conditional deferment and be satisfied that the respondent understands fully the implications. - 126.
-A conditional deferment means that the complaint is kept on file in the diocese for a period of up to 5 years (the length of time is in the bishop's discretion).
-No other action is taken in respect of the complaint unless a further complaint of misconduct is made against the respondent within that period of deferment. - 127.
-No pressure should be put upon a respondent to consent to a conditional deferment.
-The passage of time may make it difficult to investigate a complaint at a later date, so in practice a conditional deferment is most likely to be used where a respondent admits the misconduct, but the misconduct is out of character and unlikely to be repeated, and does not warrant removal from office or a period of prohibition. - 128.
-Having obtained the respondent's consent in writing to a conditional deferment, the bishop must put the decision into writing, setting out the period of deferment, and informing the respondent that if a further complaint is made during that period and proceeds by way of conciliation, penalty by consent or formal investigation, then the original complaint may be dealt with alongside the further complaint.
+121. A conditional deferment means that the complaint is kept on file in the diocese for a period of up to 5 years (the length of time is in the bishop's discretion).
+No other action is taken in respect of the complaint unless a further complaint of misconduct is made against the respondent within that period of deferment.

+122. No pressure should be put upon a respondent to consent to a conditional deferment.
+The passage of time may make it difficult to investigate a complaint at a later date, so in practice a conditional deferment is most likely to be used where a respondent admits the misconduct, and where such misconduct is not serious but is out of character and unlikely to be repeated.

-form 6, r23
+r23 form 6

-- 129. A copy of the bishop's written decision together with the complaint and the respondent's answer, if any, should be sent to the archbishop; the conditional deferment will be noted by the provincial registrar.
-A copy of the bishop's written decision should be given to both the complainant and the respondent, together with a written explanation of the meaning and - effect of a conditional deferment.
+- 123. Having obtained the respondent's consent in writing to a conditional deferment, the bishop must put the decision into writing, setting out the period of deferment, and informing the respondent that if a further complaint is made during that period and proceeds by way of conciliation, penalty by consent or formal investigation, then the original complaint may be dealt with alongside the further complaint. - 124.
+A copy of the bishop's written decision together with the complaint and the respondent's answer, if any, should be sent to the archbishop; the r25 conditional deferment will be noted by the provincial registrar.
+A copy of the bishop's written decision should be given to both the complainant and the respondent, together with a written explanation of the meaning and effect of a conditional deferment. - 125.
+It is the duty of the registrar to keep and maintain an accurate record of r25(1)(c)

-130. It is the duty of the registrar to keep and maintain an accurate record of r25(1)(c) conditional deferments; the entry should contain a summary of the nature of the complaint with relevant dates and set out the period of deferment.
+conditional deferments; the entry should contain a summary of the nature of the complaint with relevant dates and set out the period of deferment.
 The registrar should also keep all relevant papers relating to that complaint.
-Only diocesan bishops and registrars have access to records of r25(2) conditional deferments.
+Only diocesan bishops and registrars have access to records of ${r25(2)}$ conditional deferments.